Spacer

 This year, several groups hosted successful public events:

-• Second Annual Mental Health and Well-Being Pecha Kucha — hosted by the Reconceptualizing the Mental Health Crisis in Higher Education Working Group and co-sponsored by UI Staff Council and the Scanlan Center for School Mental Health.
-DESCRIPTION
+• Second Annual Mental Health and Well-Being Pecha Kucha: Engage the Innovators (11/13/25) — hosted by the Reconceptualizing the Mental Health Crisis in Higher Education Working Group and co-sponsored by UI Staff Council and the Scanlan Center for School Mental Health.
+This workshop featured quick, engaging presentations by campus mental health and well-being innovators to provide attendees new ways of thinking about their work from a mental health and well-being lens, tangible takeaways about innovative mental health and well-being practices occurring on campus, and connections to share and receive what others are doing to advance campus mental health and well-being.

 Attendance: 150 UI faculty and staff

-• Writing Across the Disciplines Symposium (DATE) hosted by the Teaching of Writing Working Group and co-sponsored by the Office of the Vice President for Research, the Writing Center, the Center for Teaching, the Frank Business Communication Center, the College of Nursing, and the Scientific Editing and Research Communication Core.
-DESCRIPTION
+• 2025–26 Writing Across the Disciplines Symposium — hosted by the Teaching with Writing Working Group and co-sponsored by the Office of the Vice President for Research, the Writing Center, the Center for Teaching, the Frank Business Communication Center, the College of Nursing, and the Scientific Editing and Research.
+The symposium featured campus visits by three nationally known scholars with expertise in writing across the disciplines: Dan Melzer (University of California Davis), Stacey Sherriff (Colby College), and Lindsey Harding (University of Georgia).
+These scholars presented their research, led workshops on different kinds of writing-across-the-disciplines programs, and facilitated discussions between faculty and administrators on best practices and assessment methods.

-• Guest lectures by Dr. Chandra Russo, Karida Brown, and Jess Calarco (. ) hosted by the Race Workshop Working Group.
+• Guest lectures by Chandra Russo (Colgate University), Karida Brown (Emory University), and Jessica Calarco (University of Wisconsin–Madison) — hosted by the Race Workshop Working Group.

 Obermann Symposium